rust-lang/blog.rust-lang.org/posts/inside-rust/2020-02-27-Goverance-wg.md

     * Need a general intro as current info focused on main groups
     * Needs followup

-* Followup items not addressed on 12 March can be addressed in later meetings or async on Zulip, outcomes will be reported
+* Followup items not addressed on 12 March can be addressed in later meetings or async on Zulip, outcomes will be reported.
+[Zulip thread] links will be included in meeting summary blog posts in future.

 ## Next meeting
 * Our next meeting will be 12 March 2020 via Zulip 18-19 CET / 1pm-2pm EST / 10-11am PST.